 A space is just that, an open area for you to do with as you wish.
 The size of stand will depend on the nature of your product and the size of your graphics/backdrop.
 The smallest shell scheme is normally 2 metres x 3 metres.
 Do remember that shell scheme walls are rarely flat or regularly sized and may require an interior "skin" of nyloop boards.

-Find out how easy a banner display stand or pop up system is to use or discover how economical a panel and pole system can be, by calling Louise Bradforth at Redcliffe on (0117) 952 6065.
-Louise can show you examples of exhibition graphics and modular displays that have proven successful for others and suggest practical ways for you to make your show a success too.
+Find out how easy a banner display stand or pop up system is to use by calling Jo Burr at Redcliffe on (0117) 952 6067.
+Jo can show you examples of exhibition graphics and modular displays that have proven successful for others and suggest practical ways for you to make your show a success too.

 DO - Use the 3 second rule: In the 3 second that it takes for a visitor to pass your stand they have to know who you are, what you do and a good reason for using you.